KEERTHI130705/Sensor-Integration-and-Communication-Protocol/README.md

-# Wearable Multi-Sensor Integration System using ESP32
+# Wearable Sensor Integration System using ESP32

 ## Overview
 This project focuses on the integration of multiple sensors into a wearable system using the ESP32 microcontroller.
-The system is designed to acquire real-time physiological and environmental data while maintaining efficient communication using the I²C protocol.
+The system demonstrates reliable sensor interfacing, I²C-based communication, and real-time raw data acquisition.

-The project demonstrates reliable sensor interfacing, power management, and continuous data acquisition, forming a strong foundation for wearable health monitoring and safety systems.
+The work primarily involves sensor bring-up, signal observation, and basic signal processing for physiological data.
+Advanced features such as BLE communication, mobile application, and emergency alerts are part of planned future development.

 ---

 ## Objectives
-- Integrate multiple sensors using a shared I²C communication bus
+- Integrate multiple sensors using the I²C protocol
 - Perform sensor initialization and connectivity verification
-- Acquire continuous real-time sensor data
+- Acquire real-time raw sensor data
-- Analyze raw signal behavior (noise, fluctuations, stability)
+- Analyze signal behavior such as noise and instability
-- Implement a compact and power-efficient wearable hardware setup
+- Apply basic filtering techniques for improved signal quality

 ---

 ## Hardware Components
 - ESP WROOM 32 MCU Module (ESP32)
 - MAX30102 Heart Rate and SpO₂ Sensor
 - MPU-6050 3-Axis Accelerometer and Gyroscope